Skip to content

 2. Verify Helm deployment

-• helm list -A to ensure the release is deployed.
+• helm list -A to ensure the release deployed

-• helm status <release-name> to see resource state and notes.
+• helm status <release-name> to review resource state and notes

 3. Inspect failing services